omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. code:: rst

    This is a paragraph over
-   three lines, but the line breaks will not be preserved after transforming reST documents to other text formats as HTML or PDF.
+   three lines, but the line breaks will not be preserved.

    This is another paragraph.